nhruo123/1brc-rust/README.md

 This is my ~~nice and safe~~ rust implementation of the java [1brc](https://github.com/gunnarmorling/1brc)

-After all of my changes I think that the biggest way to speed this up is using a custom made hashmap, a linear probe with a very simple hash like FNV, and while iterating over the string compute the hash at the parsing loop instead of the hashmap `entry` function.
+After all of my changes I think that the biggest way to speed this up is using a custom made hashmap, a linear probe with a very simple hash like FNV, pluse computing the hash as we iterate over the text instead of calling the hashmap `entry` function.

+##### runner specs:
+- 3.6 GHz with 16 cores
+- 16 GB of ram
+- slow AF hard drive ( but the test was done with a hot page without it we need like 5 min to read the file of the disk )

 ### Base line result